DZMM: Preparations and re-launch: 1986

+First fifteen years: 1986–1991
-In 1987, the station was transferred to the ABS-CBN Broadcast Center in Quezon City from the former Chronicle Building in Ortigas Center, Pasig.
-During its first years of operations, DZMM maintained a 19-hours-a-day to 20-hours-a-day schedule throughout the week.

-In 1987, the first-ever tandem on local AM radio was introduced, Mel & Jay, hosted by Mel Tiangco and Jay Sonza.
-It was also in the same year when DZMM slowly built a remarkable roster of radio talents, including Ted Failon (now with 105.9 True FM), Korina Sanchez (now with Brightlight Productions and Bilyonaryo News Channel), Frankie Evangelista, Gel Santos-Relos, Ernie Angeles (who also served its station's voice over during its first decade of operations), Neil Ocampo (now-deceased) and Jake Maderazo (now with Radyo Pilipino).
+During its first years of operations DZMM maintained a 19 to 20-hours-a-day schedule throughout the week, transferring from the former Chronicle Building in Ortigas Center, Pasig to the ABS-CBN Broadcast Center in Quezon City in 1987.
+That same year the first-ever tandem presenting on local AM radio was introduced in Mel & Jay, hosted by Mel Tiangco and Jay Sonza.
+It was also the year in which DZMM gradually built a remarkable roster of radio talents, including Ted Failon, Korina Sanchez, Frankie Evangelista, Gel Santos-Relos, Neil Ocampo, Jake Maderazo, and Ernie Angeles, the latter also serving as the station's voiceover announcer during its first decade of operations.

-As it was in the past, DZMM maintained the tradition of the stalwart ABS-CBN Radyo Patrol (field reporters) of the 1960s and early 1970s to further develop the station's capabilities in serving the public.
-Jun Ricafrente, Radyo Patrol #3 (later transferred to Vic de Leon-Lima, now with DZME), one of the original members of the team, started training new recruits.
-The first of the 2nd generation reporters to be selected were Radyo Patrol #2 Claude Vitug, Radyo Patrol #4 Emil Recometa, Radyo Patrol #1 Lito Villarosa and Radyo Patrol #5 Neil Ocampo.

-It was also in this year when military insurgents tried to take over the station during the 1987 coup attempts.
-However, the plan was thwarted when the booth was moved to an undisclosed location and immediately resumed broadcasting.
+DZMM maintained the tradition of the ABS-CBN Radyo Patrol field reporters of the 1960s and early 1970s so as to develop the station's public service capabilities.
+One of the original members of the team, Radyo Patrol #3 Jun Ricafrente, started training new recruits, with the first of the second generation of reporters to be selected being Radyo Patrol #2 Claude Vitug, Radyo Patrol #4 Emil Recometa, Radyo Patrol #1 Lito Villarosa, and Radyo Patrol #5 Neil Ocampo.
+And when military insurgents tried to take over the station during the 1987 coup attempt, the plan was thwarted by moving the booth to an undisclosed location where it immediately resumed broadcasting.

-In 1989, DZMM eventually evolved into a 24-hour round-the-clock broadcast service, in keeping up with the demands of delivering the news to the listeners.

-Failon — known for his out-of-the-box broadcasting style — changed the landscape of Philippine radio broadcasting as he joined DZMM's roster of broadcasters the following year through Gising Pilipinas (originally known as Good Morning Pilipinas; unrelated to the now defunct morning show aired on PTV), formerly aired on weekdays from 2 to 4 am.
+Keeping up with the demands of delivering news to listeners, DZMM eventually evolved into a 24-hour round-the-clock broadcast service in 1989.
+Ted Failon joined DZMM's roster of broadcasters the following year with Gising Pilipinas, originally known as Good Morning Pilipinas but unrelated to the now defunct morning show that aired on PTV.
+Known for his outside-the-box broadcasting style, Failon changed the landscape of Philippine radio broadcasting as he aired from 2 am to 4 am on weekdays.

-Among the station's roster of notable coverage during the late 1980s and the early 1990s, included the Mendiola riot, the August 1987 coup, Supertyphoon Sisang, the sinking of the MV Doña Paz tragedy, the death of Ferdinand Marcos, the December 1989 Christmas coup, the Luzon earthquake, the 1991 eruption of Mount Pinatubo and the Gulf War.
-All of these were witnessed and listened on AM radio by listeners, together with ABS-CBN News team of reporters.
-These reports would be a source of pride for the station, receiving great acclaim from the public for its ability to deliver live, accurate reporting of news stories.
+During the late 1980s and the early 1990s the station's notable news coverages included the Mendiola riot, the August 1987 coup, Supertyphoon Sisang, the MV Doña Paz sinking, the death of Ferdinand Marcos, the December 1989 Christmas coup, the Luzon earthquake, the 1991 eruption of Mount Pinatubo, and the Gulf War.
+ABS-CBN News reporters witnessed all of these events and made them available to listeners on AM radio, a source of pride for the station as it received great acclaim from the public for its ability to deliver live, accurate reporting of breaking news stories.